When exposed to irregular cultural care, the teardrop-shaped green leaves of Hoya Sunrise adorn a rich maroon hue.

 Hence, keep them out of range, as the plant parts can be a choking hazard for your pets and children.

 Under peculiar healthy issues, here are a few emergency hotlines!

 The optimal time to propagate a Hoya Sunrise is when the plant develops strongly during the spring or summer.

 However, leaf and stem sections are the best approaches for propagating Hoyas because they are inexpensive and effortless.

 1. How to Propagate Hoya Sunrise Using Leaf Cuttings?

 You must expect to wait 6 weeks for a root to emerge from the leaves in the soil.

 - Place at least 4-7 leaves in the soil, slightly covering the sides for roots to grow.

 - Allow sufficient space between the foliage in the pot for the roots to expand as they develop.

-Removing the basal leaves from the stalk.
-The lower part of the stalk should be buried in moist soil.
+However, the lower part of the stem should be buried in moist soil.